YegorBychkovsky/study-application/README.md

 12:05
 Сompleted an additional task (added the ability to watch a video without sound when hovering over it on the page with courses)

+17:10
+Added additional to change the speed of video by hotkes